TheSmith0803/learn-open-gl/README.md

 sending data to the GPU from the CPU is kinda slow, so wherever we can we can try to send as much data as possible at once.

+`glBufferData` is a function specifically targeted to copy user-defined data into the currently bound buffer.

+arg1: type of buffer to copy data into
+arg2: size of data in bytes we want to pass to the buffer, can use `sizeof(whatever_you're_drawing)`
+arg3: actual data to send
+arg4: specifies how we want the graphics card to manage the given data.
+This can take 3 forms:

+`GL_STREAM_DRAW`: the data is set only once and used by the GPU at most a few times.
+`GL_STATIC_DRAW`: the data is set only once and used many times.
+`GL_DYANMIC_DRAW`: the data is changed a lot and used many times.

+### Vertex Array Objects (VAO)

+A vertex array object (also known as a VAO) can be bound just like a vertex buffer object and any subesequent vertex attribute calls from that point on will be stored inside the VAO.

+__Core OpenGL _requires_ that we use a VAO so it knows what to do with our vertex inputs.
+If we fail to bind a VAO, OpenGL will most likely refuse to draw anything.__

+A vertex array object stores the following:

+- Calls to `glEnableVertexAttribArray` or `glDisableVertexAttribArray`.
+- Vertex attribute configurations via `glVertexAttribPointer`.
+- Vertex buffer objects associated with vertex attributes by calls to `glVertexAttribPointer`.